Our Founder: Dr. Bryan Hauger

-Joining Phillips Petroleum Company in 1996, my catalyst research work turned to single-site catalysis of olefin polymerization and resulted in several patents in just a few years.
-The next role with Phillips was as a Polymer Stabilization Chemist participating in additive package formulation to support Phillips’ domestic manufacturing and international licensing of ethylene slurry loop polymerization.
-Shortly after the establishment of Chevron Phillips Chemical Company, I served the Polyethylene Technical Service group in several roles.
+Joining Phillips Petroleum Company in 1996, Bryan's catalyst research work turned to single-site catalysis of olefin polymerization and resulted in several patents in just a few years.
+His next role with Phillips was as a Polymer Stabilization Chemist participating in additive package formulation to support Phillips’ domestic manufacturing and international licensing of ethylene slurry loop polymerization.
+Shortly after the establishment of Chevron Phillips Chemical Company, Bryan served the Polyethylene Technical Service group in several roles.
 Much of the next decade was spent providing technical support to pressure pipe and corrugated pipe companies on a host of issues including new product introductions, management of change, complaint resolution, product fabrication and testing advice, and codes and standards interpretation.

 Dr. Hauger's Social Media